utkuearas/ERC-20-Wallet-Trade-Investigator-CLI/README.md

 **Usage**

+<code>erc-cli</code> for running CLI.
 It's a basic numerical order based CLI tool.
 Just type the number of the order and tap ENTER to execute